ShadowLordAlpha/TWL/README.md

 ## TODO

-Allow use with LWJGL 3
+[x] Allow use with LWJGL 3

+[ ] Fix all examples - (mostly done just a few left)

+[ ] Fix the test that broke when formatting and removing unneeded imports

-create renderer that uses 3.2+ OpenGL
+[ ] create renderer that uses 3.2+ OpenGL

+[ ] recode 90% of what was done to be better

+## Bugs

+Mouse starts in the top left instead of the bottom left like TWL wants

+Some tests were messed up

 ## Disclaimer

 TWL was not created by me, ShadowLordAlpha, it was created by Matthias Mann and other contributers.
-This is just my attempt at updating TWL so don't expect anything from it.
+This is just my attempt at updating TWL.

+Currently it works by simply taking control of the callbacks it needs and emulating the old LWJGL 2 way of doing input and then passing the callback data onto the old callback.
+This is not perfect and will break if the user attempts to rebind or remove a callback that is set by TWL.
+The whole system needs to be updated but it works this way for now.